 This is one of the easiest methods that we have found out in our experience, especially when you have images that have different places you want them to be cropped.
 A very light and useful application that comes with the cropping facility.

 The second way of cropping is when there are multiple images that are placed on a flatbed scanner.
-This is quite tricky in a way that there are some protocols to be followed right from the time of scanning.
+This is quite tricky in the way that there are some protocols to be followed right from the time of scanning.

 How to crop multiple images from a scanned image scanned using a flat-bed scanner?

-In this section, let us discuss cropping of photos that we have scanned using a flatbed scanner.
+In this section, let us discuss the cropping of photos that we have scanned using a flatbed scanner.
 This process starts from scanning.
 There are two ways of doing this.